awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

 1. In **Project Resources**, in the **ARN** column, choose the link for the Amazon API Gateway API\.

-   Settings for the API are displayed in the API Gateway console\.
+   Resources for the API are displayed in the API Gateway console\.

 For information about using the API Gateway console, see the [API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/)\.